How to retry failed scrapes with exponential backoff

 If you've watched a scrape die on a single transient hiccup, you've probably lost a whole job to a momentary 429, a 503 during a deploy, or one dropped connection that would have worked on a second try.
 A flat retry loop on a fixed delay does not help much: three tries one second apart hit a struggling server inside three seconds and push it further down, and a fleet of workers all looping on the same delay arrives in synchronized waves that look like an attack.
 This is a common failure mode at scale, and a spaced-out retry handles it.

-The solution is to wrap the fetch in exponential backoff with jitter and retry only the errors worth retrying, so a momentarily overloaded server gets widening room to recover while a permanent 404 or 403 fails fast instead of burning the budget.
+The solution is to wrap the fetch in exponential backoff, where each retry waits on a widening curve, with jitter that randomizes those waits so parallel workers don't retry in lockstep.
+We'll build a small script that throws on the responses worth a second try so a momentarily overloaded server gets widening room to recover, spaces each attempt on an exponential curve of 1s, 2s, 4s, 8s, spreads those waits with jitter so a hundred parallel scrapers don't all retry on the same tick, and filters the errors so a permanent 404 or 403 fails fast instead of burning the budget.
 That takes about 40 lines of Node.js with one open-source library, p-retry.

 The complete script